Prostate laser surgery

 Laser surgery might also be done to treat or prevent complications due to blocked urine flow, such as:

 - Kidney or bladder damage

 - Inability to control urination or an inability to urinate at all

 - Blood in your urine

-Laser surgery can offer several advantages over other methods of treating BPH, such as transurethral resection of the prostate (TURP) and open prostatectomy.
-The advantages can include:
+Laser surgery can offer several advantages over other methods of treating BPH.
+It can take several weeks to months to see noticeable improvement with medications.
+Improvements in urinary symptoms from laser surgery are noticeable right away.
+The advantages over traditional surgery, such as transurethral resection of the prostate (TURP) and open prostatectomy, can include:

 - Lower risk of bleeding.
 Laser surgery can be a good option for men who take medication to thin their blood or who have a bleeding disorder that doesn't allow their blood to clot normally.